JujuAdams/dotobj/README.md

 4. Vertex colours - *(not in the official .obj spec, but some editors can export them)*

-5. UV flipping for compatibility between DirectX and OpenGL
+5. UV flipping and winding-order reversal to handle engine quirks

 6. N-gon faces

 7. Custom vertex buffer formats

-8. Winding-order reversal

 &nbsp;